Webbmekanikern/woocommerce/README.md

 * Uses Billmate Invoice Service, instead of Factoring.
 * Doesn't prefill, prompt or force the customer to use the registered address for the company.
-* Activate the invoice the order status is changed to Processing, instead of Completed.
+* Activates the invoice when the order status is changed to Processing, instead of Completed.